Wes Craven's unrealized projects: The Beast (1996)

-Doctor Strange film
+Doctor Strange

-On December 8, 1992, Craven was attached to direct a film based on the Marvel Comics’ character Doctor Strange for Savoy Pictures, but made New Nightmare instead.
+On December 8, 1992, Craven was attached to direct a film based on the Marvel Comics’ character Doctor Strange for Savoy Pictures, but according to Joseph Maddrey's book "The Soul of Wes Craven", the project became a television series instead.

-The Haunting remake
+The Haunting (1999)

 In 1995, Craven attempted to remake The Haunting, but ended up taking over Scream because of long, drawn out negotiations with Dimension Films over the remake, which led to Jan de Bont remaking the film in 1999.

+Bad Moon Rising

+In 1997, Craven was attached to direct Bad Moon Rising, a werewolf biker film for Dimension Films about a series of murders in a small West Virginia town, but the film was never made because of Craven & Scott Rosenberg’s creative differences, which led to Craven directing Scream 2.

 Hollyweird TV pilot/series

 On January 20, 1998, Craven and Shaun Cassidy were attached to executive produce the horror TV series Hollyweird through Universal Television for Fox for the 1998–1999 season, but it did not materialize.

 The Fountain Society film

 On April 15, 1999, Craven was attached to direct and produce the film adaptation of his novel The Fountain Society for ImageMovers and DreamWorks Pictures, but it didn't materialize.

 Drowning Ruth film

 On June 18, 1999, Craven was attached to direct and produce the film adaptation of Christina Schwartz's novel Drowning Ruth for Miramax.